PandasThumb/pandasthumb.github.io/_posts/2022/2022-08-31-ICR-junkdna.md

   <p>
   <a href="https://www.blogger.com/comment.g?blogID=37148773&postID=5192215128092575421">It's been suggested</a> by a commenter at Sandwalk that we do a crowdsourced critique of this video here at Panda's Thumb.
 Fortunately, a response has already been done
   by Daniel Stern Cardinale.
-See below ...
+See below ... </p>

   <!--more-->
+<p></p>

-Cardinale, who teaches at Rutgers University, critiques the ICR video in detail in a YouTube video in his "Bad Creationist Genetics" series:
+Cardinale, who teaches at Rutgers University, critiques the ICR video in detail in a YouTube video in his ["Creation Myths" YouTube channel](https://www.youtube.com/c/CreationMyths):

   <p></p>